 Local resident Mala Persaud found an opportunity to share her journey to zero-waste with the community she loves so much with the opening of Trace: The Zero Waste Store on Church Street in Vienna.
 The store has a “refill” concept – customers bring their own containers to fill up soaps, detergents, household cleaner, and even food items like spices, rice, flour, and nuts.
 Other items for sale are personally curated by Persaud to ensure they are reusable materials, including bamboo cutlery, towels, can covers, and more.
 If you’re looking to reduce the use of plastic in your life, a trip to Trace may just be in your future!

-These are just some of the many businesses working to keep sustainable and eco-friendly practices afloat in Fairfax County.
+These are just some of the many local green companies working to keep sustainable and eco-friendly practices afloat in Fairfax County.
 Let us know some of the others that you know and love in the comments below.
-Or share the love on social media using #FXVA and @VisitFairfax.
+Maybe you have some eco-friendly cafe ideas of your own, we want to hear about that too!
+Share the love on social media using #FXVA and @VisitFairfax.
+Let’s work together to keep Fairfax green and clean!